+MC-12W LIBERTY

-MC-12W LIBERTY Tactical ISR
+Tactical ISR

 Brief: The MC-12W is a crewed, medium/low-altitude tactical ISR, SIGINT, and targeting platform based on the Beechcraft King Air 350ER (Extended Range).
 It was hastily developed under Project Liberty to meet an urgent operational need for crewed battlefield ISR and deployed to Iraq and Afghanistan in less than a year in 2009.
 MC-12W is capable of complete ISR collection, processing, analysis, and dissemination.
 The aircraft provides targeting data and tactical ISR direct to special operations ground forces.
 Specialized equipment includes FMV, laser designation, SIGINT, advanced BLOS connectivity, and advanced SATCOM.
 ACC passed 20 airframes to USSOCOM in 2015, and the Oklahoma ANG formed a dedicated SOF support mission with the remaining aircraft, deploying for the first time to Afghanistan in 2015.
 Pooling aircraft within SOCOM initially hampered the 137th SOW's effort to reach full capability.
 Coordination between AFSOC and the ANG eventually freed 13 aircraft, enabling the aircrew qualifications and availability needed to reach full operational capability in 2022.
 The fleet requires sensor modernization to meet COCOM requirements including SAR for ground-moving target tracking in poor visibility, and a second high-fidelity EO/IR/full-motion video sensor in addition to a modernized tactical data link.
-SOCOM announced it is procuring a fleet of 75 AT-802U Sky Warden light attack/armed reconnaissance aircraft to replace the U-28A as well as the MC-12W over the next few years.
+SOCOM is replacing both the MC-12W and U-28 with a fleet of 75 AT-802U Sky Warden light attack/armed reconnaissance aircraft.
+The MC-12 fleet will be reduced to nine aircraft in FY24 as the 137th SOW begins transition to the AT-802.